 (2) Regulations made for the purposes of subsection (1)(b)(ii) must not allow a licensee for a child care service to nominate 2 or more individuals as the supervising officer for the service at the same time.

-[Section 5A inserted by No. 38 of 2011 s.
+[Section 5A inserted: No. 38 of 2011 s.
 5.]

 5B.
 Application of this Act to associated children’s services